 2. What are some strategies to reduce the Redundancy Effect?

-• Avoid highly visually decorated classrooms.
-A study discussed in the Science of Learning refers to Fisher et al that found that students taught in a highly visually decorated class were more distracted; they spent more time off-task compared to children in a non-decorated classroom; and students in a highly decorated class made fewer gains in their final exams.
+A study discussed in the Science of Learning refers to Fisher et al, who found that students taught in a highly visually decorated class were more distracted; they spent more time off-task compared to children in a non-decorated classroom; and students in a highly decorated class made fewer gains in their final exams.

-• Limit PowerPoint animations.
-There is a growing body of evidence that indicates that adding entertaining elements into lessons (e.g. music, animations, auditory material, etc.) can actually hamper learning and performance instead of enhancing it.
-Always ask yourself: “If this does not enhance learning, is it worth it?”
-If the answer is not a definite yes, then it is the best to not include it.
+There is a growing body of evidence that indicates that adding entertaining elements into lessons (e.g., music, animations, auditory material, etc.) can hamper learning and performance instead of enhancing it.
+Always ask yourself, “If this does not enhance learning, is it worth it?”
+If the answer is not a definite yes, then it is best not to include it.

-• Limit the use of too many fonts and fancy fonts.
 This applies to notes and PowerPoint slides.
-Make sure students can clearly recognize headings and subheadings by choosing fonts deliberately and consistently.
+Make sure students can recognize headings and subheadings by choosing fonts deliberately and consistently.

-• Organize text in a consistent and logical way.
-It can waste a lot of cognitive energy and time if students can not clearly understand the organization of the text and if it is ‘cluttered’.
+It can waste a lot of cognitive energy and time if students can not clearly understand the organization of the text and if it is ‘cluttered.’

-• Cut most of what you want to include on a slide.
-Oliver Caviglioli (author of Dual Coding with Teachers) emphasises this principle of cutting content on slides.
+Oliver Caviglioli (author of Dual Coding with Teachers) emphasizes this principle of cutting content on slides.
 He suggests that you chunk the content into a clear hierarchy and align your content with other elements.
 Colours and fonts must be restricted on slides.
-But most important: Cut the number of words on your slides.
+But most important: Cut the number of words on your slides

-• Limit bullets and do not read bullets.
-According to Caviglioli the humble bullet point has grown beyond its primary function.
-He states, “Once only used to clarify items in a list, the bullet now dominates both how presentations are created and conducted.”
+According to Caviglioli, the humble bullet point has grown beyond its primary function.
+He states, “Once only used to clarify items in a list, the bullet now nodominates both how presentations are created and conducted.”
 Audiences do not want to hear you read out bullets!
 It’s simple: Don’t Talk Over Your Slides.